kitspace/kicad_footprints/README.md

 All the official libraries are under the `KiCad/` sub-directory.
 I will keep adding to this and updating when the libraries update.

-To initialise
+To initialise:

     git clone https://github.com/kasbah/kicad_footprints
     cd kicad_footprints && ./init.sh

-If you want to update all libraries
+This downloads all the libraries asyncronously but it can still take a while.
+If you want to update all libraries to their latest versions do:

     ./update.sh